giuseppemag/ballerina/docs/forms.md

 - It frees from npm dependency Hell by promoting high quality code
 - It is write-once, run anywhere (thanks to React Native)
 - It is future-proof: future versions of React and also other frameworks (Vue and Ng) work with Ballerina 🩰

 ---

+# Why a form system?
+We have an entity.
+We need to render and edit it field by field.
+Editing requires asynchronous (debounced) validation.
+The rendering and validation are bound by the types of the fields.
+Some fields are primitive types, others are whole sub-forms.

+---

+# Why a form system?

+Sounds familiar?
+It should!
+This sort of scenario is extremely common in modern web development.

+Ballerina 🩰 solves this with full type safety and a large does of reusability, modularity, and automation.

+---